hidu/cmd2http/README.md

 将cli程序转换为http服务

 #build
 use build.sh to compile,dest file is in the dest subdir

 windows users should by use the <b>cygwin</b>,because i use zip command to embed resource files(js and css).

+or you can download the binary here <http://pan.baidu.com/s/1ntuhNSH>
 #useage

 ##execute